powerpak/pathospot-compare/README.md

 ### Quickstart

-If you used Vagrant to get started, it automatically downloads an [example dataset (tar.gz)][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
+If you used Vagrant to get started, it automatically downloads the [example dataset (tar.gz)][mrsa.tar.gz] for MRSA isolates at Mount Sinai.
 The genomes are saved at `example/igb` and their metadata is in `example/mrsa.db`.
+(If you are not using Vagrant, you can run `rake example_data` to do the same.)
 Default environment variables in `scripts/env.sh` are configured so that the pipeline will run on the example data.

 To run the full analysis, run the following, which invokes the three main tasks (`parsnp`, `epi`, and `encounters`, explained more below).